ericpopivker/Command-Line-Encoder/README.md

 The gist is:
 > "Most apps (including .Net apps) use CommandLineToArgvW to decode their command lines.
 It uses crazy escaping rules which explain the behaviour you're seeing."

 CommandLineEncoder fixes the issues mentioned in the article.
+It also adds line break handling.

 Unit Tests